 The oldest of the buildings is the former National Mutual Life building (1883), later incorporated into the BNZ complex, on the corner of Hunter St and Customhouse Quay.
 The most recent buildings are modern structures on Lambton Quay, although they are not considered contributors to the area.
-In between is a tween is a BNZ/Head Office Heritage Area collection of buildings that offer a broad and interesting sweep through a range of architectural eras, incorporating a variety of styles and materials.
+In between is a collection of buildings that offer a broad and interesting sweep through a range of architectural eras, incorporating a variety of styles and materials.